learning-layers/LayersBox/README.md

 # Conventions
 1. In your docker-compose.yml, you must name the resulting container the exact same way you name your service in your nginx.conf.
-2. The nginx.conf file must be in the same directory from which you run the layersbox script.
-3. There are some limitations on the names you may assign to your services imposed by the current Docker Compose implementation stage.
+2. There are some limitations on the names you may assign to your services imposed by the current Docker Compose implementation stage.
 Among others, it is strongly recommended you name your services and containers only with lowercase letters (no hyphens, no lowerscore, no digits).